Events

 Organised by the European Health Forum Gastein | Wednesday 1 October | 14:30 – 15:45 CET

-This plenary will explore how economic pressures, inequality, demographic shifts, and political disillusionment are straining the social contract and public trust in institutions.
+This plenary explored how economic pressures, inequality, demographic shifts, and political disillusionment are straining the social contract and public trust in institutions.
 To uphold Europe's strong societies, health policies must prioritise equity and reinforce health and social protection systems, ensuring no one is left behind.

 Plenary 2 – A new era for geopolitics – what implications for a more ambitious European Health Union?